-Before we visit with today's author, I want to announce that the winner of the signed copy of Louise Gouge's latest release, At the Captain's Command, is:
+Before we talk with today's author, I want to announce that the winner of the signed copy of Eye of the Storm, by Hannah Alexander, is:

-Now let's revisit with novelist Kathi Macias, author of People of the Book (New Hope Publishers, April 2011).
+Now let's revisit Kathi Macias, author of Special Delivery, Freedom Series #2 (New Hope Publishers, March 2012).

 Please tell us five random things we might not know about you.

--- I helped David “Son of Sam” Berkowitz edit his prison memoirs.
+--I also helped David “Son of Sam” (now known as “Son of Hope”) Berkowitz write/edit his prison memoirs.

--- I’ve known my husband since we were six years old.
+--Finally, my husband and I have known one another since we were six years old.

-Please tell us a bit more about the plot of People of the Book.
+Wow, that last one sounds like a book in itself!
+Please tell us a bit more about the plot of Special Delivery.

 What is the last book you read that you would recommend?